-Solar power systems can most definitely save you money.
+Solar energy systems can most definitely save you money.
 The real question is, how much exactly?
 Well, that figure is based on a number of factors in which we cover in this section.

-Solar power can help you dramatically reduce the running costs of your property, especially in sunny Australia.
-To find out how much money you can save with solar power, there are a number of factors that need to be considered:
+Solar energy can help you dramatically reduce the running costs of your property, especially in sunny Australia.
+To find out how much money you can save with solar energy, there are a number of factors that need to be considered:

 - Your average energy consumption